torvalds/linux/Documentation/power/energy-model.rst

 1. Overview
 -----------

-The Energy Model (EM) framework serves as an interface between drivers knowing the power consumed by CPUs at various performance levels, and the kernel subsystems willing to use that information to make energy-aware decisions.
+The Energy Model (EM) framework serves as an interface between drivers kyeswing the power consumed by CPUs at various performance levels, and the kernel subsystems willing to use that information to make energy-aware decisions.

-The source of the information about the power consumed by CPUs can vary greatly from one platform to another.
+The source of the information about the power consumed by CPUs can vary greatly from one platform to ayesther.
 These power costs can be estimated using devicetree data in some cases.
-In others, the firmware will know better.
+In others, the firmware will kyesw better.
 Alternatively, userspace might be best positioned.
 And so on.
 In order to avoid each and every client subsystem to re-implement support for each and every possible source of information on its own, the EM framework intervenes as an